Beams logo

 • You'd rather keep the cost down and run the relationship directly.

-Most Beams customers run on the standard service, and most projects on the standard service work well.
-PM Support is an upgrade for the situations where the structure helps.
+Most Beams customers run on the standard service, and most of those projects go well.
+Project Management Support is an upgrade for the situations where the extra structure helps.

 What this means for you